 academic program shall be accepted only with the concurrence of the Provost,

 or the Provost's designee, to the proposed terms or conditions.

 |C.||Use of Legal Counsel

-The President shall, when appropriate, engage the Attorney General, or a Special Assistant Attorney General appointed thereby, in legal matters pertaining to the University Advancement Program.
-The Vice President for University Advancement or the Vice President's designee shall assist the President in evaluating technical considerations regarding gift acceptance, and shall advise the Financial Management staff of potential fiduciary concerns affecting the administration of charitable trusts and life income gifts.
+The University President shall, when appropriate, engage the Attorney General, or a Special Assistant Attorney General appointed thereby, in legal matters pertaining to the University Advancement Program.
+The Vice President for University Advancement or the Vice President's designee shall assist the University President in evaluating technical considerations regarding gift acceptance, and shall advise the Treasury staff of potential fiduciary concerns affecting the administration of charitable trusts and life income gifts.

 All written agreements substantially shall follow the format of the specimen gift agreements approved by the Office of the Attorney General.
 Because the University does not provide legal advice to prospective donors, all prospective donors shall be urged to seek their own legal counsel in matters relating to their gift planning, taxes, and estate planning.

 The Vice President for University Advancement and the Vice President's designees charged with securing deferred gifts are authorized to negotiate with prospective donors regarding the terms of lead trusts, partial interest gifts, bargain sale gifts, gifts of non-traditional investment assets, and deferred gifts benefiting the University, following program guidelines and prototype agreements approved by the Office of the Attorney General.
 Where appropriate, they shall consult with the Treasurer of the Board of Regents and the Chief Real Estate Officer in negotiating such gifts.